WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

     0 = No Permissions

     You add the digits together, then you set it on the 3-digit number

+    Example: to set Bob who is the owner of a file to only read and write

+        chmod 600 newfile.txt (4+2=6, read and write)

 ### SSH Keys